Dryland United Church of Christ

 Join us in-person or online for our return to live Sunday Worship, 10:15 AM!

 This service will be available both in our sanctuary with Pastor Edward and online.
 Here are the links to view online:

 View Sunday on our Dryland Webpage — drylanducc.org

 View Sunday on Dryland YouTube Channel — drylanducc.org/YouTube

 CDC health and safety precautions will be in place for worship.

 IMPORTANT UPDATE CONCERNING THE COVID-19 VIRUS:

-Sunday Worship will be streamed and until further notice, Dryland UCC will be closed to all group meetings.
+Sunday Worship is being live-streamed and there is limited seating for worship in the sanctuary.
+Dryland UCC will be closed to all group meetings.
 This communication is hard for us as our mission is to welcome and serve the broader community in the name of Jesus.
-We look forward to opening the doors and welcoming you back for meetings and worship services again.
+We look forward to opening the doors and welcoming you back for meetings again.
 We wish you health and peace during this unprecedented time.